YatterOfficial/Yatter.Net.Tools.CLI/README.md

 Options:
   -p, --pack                 The microsite command's packing switch, optional, however one of -p (--pack) or -u (--unpack) must be specified; instructs the CLI to pack a Yatter Microsite from the current directory
-  -u, --unpack               The microsite command's unpacking switch (NOT IMPLEMENTED), optional, however one of -p (--pack) or -u (--unpack) must be specified; instructs the CLI to unpackpack a Yatter Microsite from the current directory
+  -u, --unpack               The microsite command's unpacking switch (.yatra implemented but .yatrz NOT IMPLEMENTED), optional, however one of -p (--pack) or -u (--unpack) must be specified; instructs the CLI to unpack a Yatter Microsite from the
+                             current directory
   -a, --yatra                The microsite command's lightweight archiving switch, optional, however one of -a (--yatra) or -z (--yatrz) must be specified; instructs the CLI to archive .yatr files in the current directory, into a lightweight archive
                              with the file extention .yatra.
 Files are converted to Base64 and stored with their relative path's in a Document of Type Yatter.UI.ListBuilder.Serialization.Archives.Document, which are collectively stored in a Magazine of Type Yatter.UI.ListBuilder.Serialization.Archives.Magazine, then serialised into Yatter Object Notation (YON) - a subset of JSON - and then saved in a file with the file extension .yatra